-If you grew up in the Evangelical church, you’ve likely heard quite a few sermons on texts like:
+If you grew up in the Evangelical church, you’ve likely heard quite a few sermons on texts such as:

 My brethren, count it all joy when ye fall into divers temptations; knowing this, that the trying of your faith worketh patience.
 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
 James 1:2-4

 Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord hath promised to them that love him.
 James 1:12

 Wherein ye greatly rejoice, though now for a season, if need be, ye are in heaviness through manifold temptations: that the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ: I Peter 1:6,7

 Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: but rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy.
 1 Peter 4:12,13

 Thou therefore endure hardness, as a good soldier of Jesus Christ.
 2 Timothy 2:3

 And ye shall be hated of all men for my name’s sake: but he that endureth to the end shall be saved.
 Matthew 10:22